 The information in the second photo will mean absolutely nothing to most foreigners, and that is the intention.
 Foreigners will only understand the information in English and most foreigners will probably assume that the details written in Thai are exactly the same.
 They aren't.

 Thailand operates a widespread system of dual pricing, in which there is one price for Thais and one for foreigners.
-The system is unfair, unjustified and plainly wrong.
+The system is unfair, unjustified and simply wrong.
 If this was done in a Western country there would be an outcry.
+The strange thing is that Westerners would be complaining loudest, even though such a system would be to their advantage.
 In addition, there would probably be legal proceedings because such a system clearly violates laws that help to protect against racial discrimination.

-Thais do not think the same way and as far as they are concerned nothing could be more natural than giving Thais an advantage over foreigners in Thailand.
-Lots of Thais travel abroad these days and if they experienced the same behaviour abroad they would probably get quite upset, but dual pricing doesn't occur in most other places.
+Thais do not think the same way as farangs and as far as they are concerned nothing could be more natural than giving Thais an advantage over foreigners in Thailand.
+Lots of Thais travel abroad these days and if they experienced the same behaviour abroad they would probably get quite upset, but dual pricing doesn't occur in most other countries.

 One Thailand blogger says that Thailand should at least give foreigners the option to choose.
 If it was made clear to foreigners that they have to pay a lot more than Thais, some may choose not to visit the attraction.
 However, they cannot choose because they aren't given the necessary information.
 Thai prices are hidden from the vast majority of foreigners because Thai script and Thai numerals are used.

 I can read Thai and when I encounter this type of thing, as I often do, it makes me quite angry.
 Speaking Thai, and with a Thai driving licence, I can quite often manage to get the Thai price unless they insist on a Thai national identity card, which I don't have and can't get.
 Nonetheless, even though I can normally avoid the high price it's still not right.